Rigorous, Research-Based “Public Ivy” Education at UVM

 Endowed for $453.3 million, the University of Vermont now employs 1,685 faculty teaching 10,612 undergrad and 1,552 post-grad Catamounts from 63 countries online or on the 460-acre Burlington campus near Lake Champlain with 200+ clubs like Alianza Latinx.
 In 2015, UVM received the New England Clean Cities Coalition’s Northern Star Award.
 In 2017, Vermont’s Survivors of Torture and Trauma Program won an APA Human Rights Award.
 The University of Vermont accepted a 2018 CASE District I Circle of Excellence Award too.
 Forbes named UVM the 48th best public college and 91st top research institution.
 On Niche, UVM boasts America’s 23rd best agriculture, 88th top environmental science, and 122nd best nursing degrees.
 Money magazine declared Vermont the 172nd top value.
 The Princeton Review picked UVM for the 17th best health services and 11th most liberal students.

 University of Vermont Accreditation Details

-- Athletic Training
+- Commission on Accreditation of Athletic Training Education

-- Nuclear Medicine Technology
+- Joint Review Committee on Education in Nuclear Medicine Technology

 University of Vermont Application Requirements